 A Detroit synagogue president was found dead outside her home

-The president of a Detroit synagogue was found dead of a stabbing outside her home on Saturday morning, local media report.
+The president of a Detroit synagogue was found dead with stab wounds outside her home on Saturday morning, local media report.

 Samantha Woll had led Isaac Agree Downtown Detroit Synagogue since last year, according to the Detroit Free Press, which first reported her death.